5 Fire Safety Regulations Every Business in Oxfordshire Needs to Know

 2. Fire Risk Assessments Must Be Up to Date

 By law, all workplaces must have a written fire risk assessment if they employ 5 or more people.
-It must be reviewed regularly — especially if there are structural or staffing changes.
+This document must be reviewed regularly — especially if there are changes in structure or staffing.

 3. Emergency Lighting is a Legal Requirement

-Under BS 5266-1 and the Fire Safety Order, workplaces must have emergency lighting that activates when the main power fails — guiding people to safety.
+Under BS 5266-1 and the Fire Safety Order, workplaces must have emergency lighting that activates during a power failure.
+It serves to guide people to safety in an emergency.

 This includes: